 SCHOOL PHOTO I.D.
 CARDS

-2. Students may wear slacks, jeans or shorts to school.
+- Students may wear slacks, jeans or shorts to school.
 Yoga pants and leggings must be worn with an appropriate top.
 Tights or tight stretch pants may not be worn as slacks.
-Shorts must have a minimum of a 5 inch inseam.
+Shorts must have an inseam.
 Pants must be worn so that underwear cannot be seen.
 Tight skirts, skirts with slits, tight shorts and tight tops are not allowed.
-Skirt lengths must reach the end of your fingertips when arms are at your side and in a relaxed position.3.
-Clothing should be clean and in good repair (i.e. without holes in jeans).
+Skirts and dresses worn to school must cover undergarments and adequately cover a portion of the thigh at all times.

-7. Outerwear such as jackets, hats and roller blades should be removed when entering the building.
+- Outerwear such as jackets, hats and roller blades should be removed when entering the building (religious or health-related headwear excluded).

-8. To reduce distractions in school, hairstyle, jewelry and make-up should be worn in moderation.
-Headbands must serve the functional purpose of holding your hair back and may not be worn as styel/decoration.
+- To reduce distractions in school, hairstyle, jewelry and make-up should be worn in moderation.
+Headbands must serve the functional purpose of holding your hair back and may not be worn as style/decoration.